Tomasgre/sdp-sp3-2022-repo-code/Session-07/talk.md

 - **What**: Design class so it's only possible to have one object of that type in your program!

 - **How**:
-  - Control access to the unique instance through a public static "getInstance" method
+  - Control access to the unique instance through a public static "getInstance" method (*which can also create the object the first time it is called*)

-  - Make constructors private, keep one instance of the class in a private static variable, and only create and allow access to it through that public method.
+  - Make constructors private or package-private, keep one instance of the class in a private static variable, and only create and allow access to it through that public method.

 # Factory Method